 An easy way to justify spending on a BPM system right off the bat is in the reduction of auditing costs.
 Skanska UK is one of our customers and they have saved £40K in annual audit fees since 2012 just from their ISO assessment.

-Then we come to the undervalued but highly important returns that quality brings to your business.
+Then we come to the undervalued but highly important returns that quality bring to your business.
 A lot of businesses see quality as a needless cost but there is no substitute for being seen as a brand that produces quality products and services.
-Trust is hard to achieve from customers and can be lost in an instant; that’s why it’s so important to run quality processes.
+This trust of you by customers is hard to achieve and can be lost in an instant; that’s why it’s so important to run quality processes.

 Efficiency is also a key, direct result of BPM and will help you save.
 Analysing your processes and making them more efficient is all about cutting out the waste, driving down cost and by extension, increasing your ROI.

 Achieving regulatory compliance for your industry is extremely important.
 Customers want to do business with companies that are viewed as safe, trustworthy and are producers of quality products/services.
 The moment you fail to achieve regulatory compliance is the moment you will fail to attract new customers and find it difficult to keep your existing ones.